LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatMatvecSetup(A);

-.. c:function:: int SUNMatMatvec(SUNMatrix A, N_Vector x, N_Vector y)
+.. c:function:: SUNErrCode SUNMatMatvec(SUNMatrix A, N_Vector x, N_Vector y)

    Performs the matrix-vector product *y \gets Ax*.
 It should only be called with vectors *x* and *y* that are compatible with the matrix *A* -- both in storage type and dimensions.
-The return value is an integer flag denoting success/failure of the operation:
+The return value denotes the success/failure of the operation:

    .. math::
       y_i = \sum_{j=1}^n A_{i,j} x_j, \quad i=1,\ldots,m.